 This Instant Pot Vegan Dal Makhani is one of my new favorites.
 In the past, making dal makhani, a popular Indian restaurant dish that no doubt many of you have already eaten at some time or another, entailed soaking the beans (at least the red kidney beans) overnight, pressure cooking them separately with the lentils, and then putting it all together.
 For this one-pot makhani, I can do away with all of that annoying stuff.
 And I can have dinner on the table in under an hour.

-I have shared dal makhani recipes with you in the past, including versions made in the slow cooker and pressure cooker, but this one is certainly the easiest and the best tasting.
-Even better, I don't veer too far from the traditional recipe, except, of course, to make it vegan (which the original is not– makhani in Hindi means "buttery", and I'll let you figure out the rest).
+I have shared dal makhani recipes with you, including an authentic, slow cooked vegan dal makhani that is as close to the authentic, dairy-based version as you can get, and versions made in the slow cooker and pressure cooker, but this one is certainly the easiest and the best tasting.
+Even better, I don't veer too far from the traditional recipe, except, of course, to make it vegan (which the original is not-- makhani in Hindi means "buttery", and I'll let you figure out the rest).

 I gotta stop chatting now so I can share this gorgeous recipe with you.
 Our favorite way to eat it is with white or brown rice, and/or roti.
 A vegetable subzi, like this Jeera Aloo, makes a perfect side for a meal that will leave you licking your fingers and plates.